konkalaitzidis/taxi-v3-problem/README.md

 ## Background
 The solution to the taxi-v3 problem has been approached by applying the Q-learning algorithm instead of other alternatives such as SARSA (State-Action-Reward-State-Action).

 Q-learning is an off-policy method that updates its Q-values based on the next state's reward and the consequent maximum reward of all the possible states after that, resulting in faster convergence to the optimal policy.
 It is more suitable for problems with deterministic environments with known rewards such as taxi-v3.
-On the other had, SARSA is more suitbale for stochastic environments where a more explorative approach is required.
+On the other hand, SARSA is more suitbale for stochastic environments where a more explorative approach is required.

 <!-- Approach: -->